nate-thegrate/vegan-chef/recipes/dinner/chili skillet.md

 Add all other ingredients except cheese and bring to a boil.
 Simmer for 15 min.

-Add cheese if you'd like, and serve with tortilla chips.
+Sprinkle cheese on top if you'd like, and serve with tortilla chips.